-(b) Within five days of the filing of a petition for the appointment of a guardian, the circuit clerk shall notify the court.
-The court shall hear the petition for the appointment of a guardian within ten days after the petition is filed.
+(e) Within two days of the filing of a petition for the appointment of a guardian, the circuit clerk shall notify the court.
+The court shall hold a hearing upon the petition for the appointment of a guardian within ten days after the petition is filed.
 If all persons entitled to service in accordance with the Rules of Practice and Procedure for Minor Guardianship Proceedings have not been served at least five days prior to the hearing or have not waived service the court shall continue the hearing but may appoint a temporary guardian pursuant to subsection (g) below.

 (2) The guardian or the minor dies;